Arcitectus/Sanderling/Readme.md

 Bots are not in the scope of this repository, but I sure have some links with further information.

-There is this guide on developing bots: [https://github.com/Viir/bots/blob/master/guide/eve-online/how-to-develop-eve-online-bots.md](https://github.com/Viir/bots/blob/master/guide/eve-online/how-to-develop-eve-online-bots.md)
+Guide on developing bots for EVE Online: [https://github.com/Viir/bots/blob/master/guide/eve-online/developing-bots-for-eve-online.md](https://github.com/Viir/bots/blob/master/guide/eve-online/developing-bots-for-eve-online.md)

 And these are some bots using Sanderling: